jimangel/jimangel.io/content/posts/2023-01-25-installing-powercli-mac-m1/index.md

 - Manage a fleet of Virtual Machines with PowerShell scripts
 - Write a custom health check script that prunes snapshots

-The possibilities are endless, and now they can be ran on any platform.
 After reading this article, you'll be able to run PowerCLI on a mac with an Apple silicon processor.

 ## Why?